Happy Hour (The Office)

 "Happy Hour" is the twenty-first episode of the sixth season of the American comedy series The Office and the show's 121st episode overall.
 It originally aired March 25, 2010 on NBC.

-In the episode, Oscar arranges a happy hour with the warehouse staff so he can flirt with Matt.
-Pam is excited to see the staff and brings a date for Michael, but Michael turns into an alter ego named "Date Mike" who catches the eye of the bar manager.
-Meanwhile, Andy and Erin have begun a relationship but are keeping it a secret to avoid drama.
-Dwight rethinks his pre-natal contract with Angela after he sees Isabel again.
+In the episode, Oscar Martinez arranges a happy hour with the warehouse staff so he can flirt with Matt.
+Pam Halpert is excited to see the staff and brings a date for Michael Scott, but Michael turns into an alter ego named "Date Mike" who catches the eye of the bar manager.
+Meanwhile, Andy Bernard and Erin Hannon have begun a relationship but are keeping it a secret to avoid drama.
+Dwight Schrute rethinks his pre-natal contract with Angela Martin after he sees Isabel Poreba again.

-It was written by B. J. Novak and directed by Matt Sohn.
+"Happy Hour" was written by B. J. Novak and directed by Matt Sohn.
 "Happy Hour" got positive reviews, however, according to Nielsen ratings, the episode was viewed by 7.28 million viewers coming third in its timeslot and falling 3% from last week and becoming the lowest rated episode of the season.

 Synopsis

-In the cold open, Michael Scott is doing push-ups, and agrees to let anyone who beats his record of "25 and one 'girl push up'" go home early.
-Most of the office fails and Stanley Hudson is the only person to succeed.
-Oscar Martinez likens it to "one of those stories where a mother lifts a car to save her baby."
-Though annoyed at first, Michael eventually starts cheering for Stanley and applauds with the rest of the office when Stanley leaves for the day.

-Wanting to spend more time with the new warehouse worker Matt, Oscar asks Darryl Philbin to organize a happy hour outing between the office employees and the warehouse workers.
-Jim Halpert invites Pam Halpert, who is unusually excited to see everyone.
-They invite a friend of hers, Julie, to meet Michael.
-Julie seems to take a liking to Michael as she laughs at everything he says, but when Michael learns they invited Julie specifically for him, he adopts a new persona called "Date Mike" that he says is inspired by the winners and losers of reality TV dating shows and starts acting erratic and unpredictable.
+Wanting to spend more time with the new warehouse worker Matt, Oscar Martinez asks Darryl Philbin to organize a happy hour outing between the office employees and the warehouse workers.
+Jim and Pam Halpert, who is unusually excited to see everyone, invite a friend of hers, Julie, to meet Michael Scott.
+Julie takes a liking to Michael and laughs at everything he says, but when Michael learns they invited Julie specifically for him, he adopts a persona called "Date Mike" that he says is inspired by the winners and losers of reality TV dating shows and starts acting erratic and unpredictable.
 He causes a scene to the point where the manager, Donna, threatens to throw him out.
-Michael initially stands down, but then decides to confront Donna about what happened.
-The two end up hitting it off and she offers him a free lunch at the bar.
+Michael initially stands down, but then confronts Donna about what happened.
+The two hit it off and she offers him a free lunch at the bar.
 Julie notices this and leaves.

 Andy Bernard and Erin Hannon do their best to keep their relationship under wraps because of the drama it might bring if they go public, even though everyone seems to know already.
 They first try to keep their distance from each other.
-They then attempt to flirt with other bar patrons, but when Erin takes the flirting too far, they end up having an argument in the photo booth.
-Realizing that hiding their relationship has caused too much drama, Andy publicly announces their relationship on the PA system.
+They then flirt with other bar patrons, but when Erin takes the flirting too far, they have an argument in the photo booth.
+Realizing that hiding their relationship has caused too much drama, Andy announces their relationship on the PA system.